Asian Art Outpost

 ái yī quán dé yī zhāo ái shí quán biàn zhū gě

-This literally translates as: Receive on blow, [and one] learns a lesson; Receive ten blows, [and one] becomes a great Zhuge [Liang].
 You must first understand that a man named Zhuge Liang was one of the great strategists and philosophers in Chinese history.
 He's known as a man of great wisdom.

 Figuratively, this phrase means:

-One can learn much from failure or "hard knocks".
+One can learn much from failure or “hard knocks.”

 Experience is the Mother of Wisdom